classilla/cryanc/README.md

 ## Known differences

-- KTLS is not presently enabled, even on systems that offer this support (define `WITH_KTLS` if you want it) and even though TLSe supports it: most platforms that need Crypto Ancienne won't have KTLS or a sufficiently new enough implementation and thus this will likely never be the default.
+- kTLS is not presently enabled, even on systems that offer this support (define `WITH_KTLS` if you want it) and even though TLSe supports it: most platforms that need Crypto Ancienne won't have kTLS or a sufficiently new enough implementation and thus this will likely never be the default.

 ## Working configurations